Product-Based Shopping Experience

 Catalog API (Beta)

-For Phase 1, this RESTful API allows sellers to match their item to a corresponding product in the eBay Catalog.
-This API does not support parts compatibility.
+This RESTful API allows sellers to match their item to a corresponding product in the eBay Catalog.
 The operations are summarized below:

 - search - search for a matching catalog product using a GTIN value, an MPN value, a keyword, or one or more product aspects.